 At NextEra Energy, we believe that engaging and partnering with our communities is essential to establishing an environment of mutual trust and respect, which can lead to positive outcomes on issues of mutual concern.
-That's why we have a variety of initiatives designed to improve community engagement and foster strong ties to the communities in which we operate.
-Specifically we are:
+That's why we strive to improve community engagement and foster strong ties to the communities in which we operate.

-Spotlight: Donations Help Make a Difference in Local Communities
+Spotlight: Donations, Sponsorships Help Make a Difference in Local Communities

 Spotlight: Tribal Relations

-At NextEra Energy Resources, our focus on the communities where we live and work includes building relationships with those who may have an interest in or be impacted by our projects such as federally recognized Indian Tribes.
+At NextEra Energy Resources, our focus on the communities where we live and work includes building relationships with those who may have an interest in or be impacted by our projects, including federally recognized Indian Tribes.
 Our work with Tribes includes:

 - Issue Avoidance and Resolution: We actively work with Tribes in close proximity to projects throughout project development, construction, and operation, to avoid and/or resolve potential issues that may arise, including cultural resource concerns, as well as to identify ways to positively impact these communities.